Saturday, June 28, 2025

 Date marker: 1760.
 It pops up often in the book.

-Large arc, Leeds to the north, very center of England, and then the arc swings to the west, down to Manchester, and then southeast to Birmingham, via Stoke-on-Trent.
+Geographic: large arc, Leeds to the north, very center of England, and then the arc swings south to the west, down to Manchester, and then southeast to Birmingham, via Stoke-on-Trent.

 Darwin, Boulton, and Wedgwood: all born in the heart of England, all descended from "yeomen," small landowners and farmers.
 They came from different sides of the Midlands, where the counties curve around the Derbyshire Peak